Cybersecurity Trends and Insights

 Outline Key Components of Threat Intelligence

 Cybersecurity is not just a technical issue; it’s a critical component of organizational integrity, especially in healthcare.
-With approximately 4,000 cyber assaults occurring each day, the urgency for robust security frameworks has never been clearer.
+With approximately 4,000 cyber assaults occurring each day, the urgency for threat intelligence has never been clearer.
 Organizations must adopt a proactive approach to risk awareness, which encompasses:

 1. Data gathering